wpilibsuite/frc-docs/source/docs/beta/beta-getting-started/accessing-the-beta-project.rst

 --------------------

 .. image:: images/accessing-the-beta-project/project-home.png
-   :alt: Shows the project homepage and graphs.
+   :alt: The project homepage and graphs.

 The project homepage contains some statistics and Project News.
 Throughout the beta, the Project News section may be updated with the latest information from the *FIRST* technical staff.
 The top ribbon contains tabs allowing you to navigate to the different sections of the project: